racedo/vLab-Files/Libvirt KVM guests/set-up-hypervisor.md

 ```
 This will start the VM and its console will be accessible by a VNC client on default port 5900.
 ### 13. Stop the VM and add the network interfaces
-This is needed because `virt-install` doesn't support openvswitch ports.
+This is needed because `virt-install` doesn't support Open vSwitch ports.

 ```
 virsh stop vm1
 virsh edit vm1
 ```
-Add this in the devices section:
+Add this in the `devices` section:
 ```
     <interface type='network'>
       <source network='ovs-eth0-network' portgroup='no-vlan'/>